SunRise

 Our Approach

 At our clinic, we combine scalp acupuncture with complementary techniques from integrative medicine, such as Zhu’s scalp acupuncture and Hao scalp acupuncture.
-This approach integrates scalp acupuncture with practices like Daoyin (therapeutic exercises), massage, and traditional body acupuncture, enhancing the overall therapeutic effects.
-We focus on head acupuncture to achieve optimal results for our patients.
+This approach integrates scalp acupuncture with practices like Daoyin (therapeutic exercises), massage, and traditional body acupuncture to support regulation, comfort, and overall well-being.
+We focus on head acupuncture techniques tailored to the individual’s needs and goals.

 We tailor treatments to meet the unique needs of children, adults, and seniors.